A uniform lower bound on the norms of hyperplane projections of spherical polytopes

 \section{Random spherical polytopes}

 In this Section we derive Theorem \ref{twrandom} from Theorem \ref{twglowne}.
 In order to do this, we need to establish several probabilistic lemmas.
 These results are strongly based on the ideas developed by different authors.
 We shall rephrase or modify them, according to our needs.
-We start with a lower bound on the probabilistic measure of the spherical cap, that was proved in \cite{boroczky}.
+We start with a straightforward reformulation of the lower bound on the probabilistic measure of the spherical cap, that was given in \cite{boroczky}.